 Onboarding CxOs: Have a Challenging, Dynamic and Personal Plan

 Effectively onboarding a C-level executive, increasingly referred to as a “CxO,” can be far more intricate and time-consuming than many organizations realize.
-No one argues when I say the process must be different from orienting a middle manager or even a vice president, but I’m often surprised to hear companies assume that anyone who’s attained a senior leadership position should, in essence, be able to figure things out for themselves.
+No one argues when we say the process must be different from orienting a middle manager or even a vice president, but we're often surprised to hear companies assume that anyone who’s attained a senior leadership position should, in essence, be able to figure things out for themselves.

-That’s why the Harvard Business Review’s May-June 2017 issue got my attention.
+That’s why the Harvard Business Review’s May-June 2017 issue got our attention.
 In it, Mark Byford, Michael D. Watkins and Lena Triantogiannis wrote that, “Nearly all large companies are competent at the administrative basics of signing leaders up, but that level of onboarding does little to prevent the problems that can arise when these people start working with new colleagues and grappling with unfamiliar cultural norms and expectations.”

-Curious, I asked Lisa Maronski, Head of Talent for Endurance International Group, a 4,000-employee technology company headquartered in Burlington, Mass., what she thought.
+Curious, we asked Lisa Maronski, Head of Talent for Endurance International Group, a 4,000-employee technology company headquartered in Burlington, Mass., what she thought.
 Her answer aligned neatly with HBR’s premise.
 “If a CxO doesn’t quickly learn to be, let’s say, ‘street smart’ about the way a company operates, it will be extra challenging for them to succeed,” she said.

 And you can’t afford that possibility.
 Whatever role they’re taking on, CxOs are exceptional executives who’ve been hired to make an impact, usually quickly.
 Sales may be falling or product development lagging, distribution channels may be outdated or new markets may beckon.
 Regardless of the reason, the organization needs them to make things happen that will be felt across the company.